jiamiwen/jiamiwen.github.io/_pages/about.md

 - <font color=Red>2023/11: After a wait, my visa was finally granted, and I will move to Australia to begin a new life early next month.
 Thanks to whoever assisted me during the application and the China Scholarship Council (CSC), WHU, UOW.</font>
 [//]: # (- 2023/10/31: Coauthors and I let a paper be minor revision, after being rejected and recommend resubmitted months ago.)
 - 2023/10: Coauthors and I got two papers rejected :(
 - 2023/10: I submitted to the Journal of WoCrypt for the first time, and it was accepted.
-I put it at the bottom of this page.
+See the bottom of this page.

 # 🏃 Experience
 - 2020/09 - Now: **Ph.D.
 Candidate in Cryptography**